Hearing a baby’s heartbeat for the first time is an exciting milestone for new parents-to-be.

 If your doctor has any concerns about the development of your baby’s heart, they may schedule a fetal echocardiogram to further examine your baby’s heart.

 Your doctor will monitor your baby’s heartbeat at each prenatal appointment.
-You may be able to hear your baby’s heartbeat for the first time as early as 6 weeks.
+You may be able to hear your baby’s heartbeat for the first time as early as six weeks.

-If you are concerned about your baby’s heartbeat, talk to your doctor.
+If you are concerned about your baby’s heartbeat, talk with your doctor.
 Your prenatal team can keep a close watch on the heartbeat throughout your pregnancy and into labor and delivery.